andrew/ultimate-awesome/README.md

 - [awesome-ethereum](https://github.com/toadkicker/awesome-ethereum) - A curated list of how to get started with Ethereum blockchain technologies.
 - [awesome-utrecht-university](https://github.com/utrechtuniversity/awesome-utrecht-university) - A curated list of awesome open source projects from Utrecht University. .
 - [awesome-silverstripe-cms](https://github.com/wernerkrauss/awesome-silverstripe-cms) - Useful resources for Silverstripe CMS and framework.
+- [awesome-lxc-lxd](https://github.com/angristan/awesome-lxc-lxd) - A curated list of awesome LXC and LXD tools, libraries and related projects.
 - [awesome-hardware-production](https://github.com/anujdeshpande/awesome-hardware-production) - List of awesome resources for going to production with a hardware product.
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.